telerik/ajax-docs/controls/treelist/server-side-programming/treelist-object.md

 ## EditFormSettings

-The RadTreeList EditFormSettings class is used to set up the look, edit form modes and behavior of the RadTreeListcontrol when in edit mode, it exposes the following properties:
+The RadTreeList EditFormSettings class is used to set up the look, edit form modes and behavior of the RadTreeList control when in edit mode, it exposes the following properties:

 >caption